Chubby's

 Open for service.

-By the next morning the patio was open, the door dry to the touch, the mural untouched.
-The room people remember — only sharper.
-This is the finish high-end hospitality clients hire us for: a storefront that photographs as well at 9 a.m. as it does at 9 p.m., and a process disciplined enough to make it look like nothing happened at all.
+By Thursday morning the door was dry to the touch, the mural untouched, the patio open.
+By six o'clock the line was forming out front again.
+The room people remember — only sharper, the coral a half-shade truer in the late light.
+This is the finish the hospitality operators of the city now hire Brightest In The Room for: a storefront that photographs as well at nine in the morning as it does at nine at night, and a process disciplined enough that the only sign work happened at all is the freshness of the paint.

 "The door is the photograph.